ShaunMaher/KhadasVim/documentation/UbuntuRootFSFromBaseArchive.md

 ```

 **Note**: The "base" archive doesn't seem to contain any type of init making it
 useless without adding at least systemd?
-I just installed "ubuntu-server" and
+I just installed "ubuntu-minimal" and
-got a system that booted.
-TODO: Work out some minimum packages to get an init
+"systemd" and got a system that booted.
-or suggest "init=/bin/bash" on the kernel command line for first boot.

 Optional: Chroot into our root file system and make customisations<br/>
 Use the process detailed on the [Setup an Arm64 Chroot on an X86 build machine (Ubuntu/Debian)](SetupArm64ChrootOnX86_64.md)